 In Krishan’s case, he shared with us all how he felt he didn’t deserve to be where he was, and that he didn’t belong.

 Of course, these were all self-limiting beliefs which we quickly squashed, yet the interesting mind games that were running through his head was where the real battle was.

-When I asked him now why he had this fear of success, and how he felt as continued to inch closer to his goal, he said:
+When I queried him on his fear of success, and how he felt as he continued to inch closer to his goal, he said:

 Never Just the Physical

 Krishan’s physical transformation is nothing short of outstanding.

 Yet, it’s the changes that the physical process have facilitated that are arguably so much more powerful.